Police Seek Help Identifying 2 Men Who Displayed Guns At Fort Worth Businesses Days Apart

 The two crimes were fifteen minutes away from each other and committed 6 days apart, but police haven’t said whether the two are connected.

-Anyone with information on the suspect is asked to call the Fort Worth Police Department.
+Anyone with information on these crimes is asked to call the Fort Worth Police Department.

 You must log in to post a comment.